openvax/mhcflurry/docs/commandline_tutorial.rst

 ----------------------

 The :ref:`mhcflurry-predict` command generates predictions from the command-line.
-By default it will use the pre-trained models you downloaded above but other models can be used by specifying the ``--models`` argument.
+By default it will use the pre-trained models you downloaded above; other models can be used by specifying the ``--models`` argument.

 Running: